turnerbenjamin/pl-400-revision-notes/3_create_a_technical_design_10-15/1_design_technical_architecture.md

 This is defined when the table is created and cannot be changed.

-With records that are organisation owned, the only access level choices are whether the user can perform and operation or not.
+With records that are organisation owned, the only access level choices are whether the user can perform an operation or not.
 For records that are user/ team owned, access level choices are tiered allowing for row level security.
 This is covered in more detail below.